jonhiggins92/TTRPG-Combat-Tracker/README.md

-<strong>**DO NOT DISTRIBUTE OR PUBLICLY POST SOLUTIONS TO THESE LABS.
-MAKE ALL FORKS OF THIS REPOSITORY WITH SOLUTION CODE PRIVATE.
-PLEASE REFER TO THE STUDENT CODE OF CONDUCT AND ETHICAL EXPECTATIONS FOR COLLEGE OF INFORMATION TECHNOLOGY STUDENTS FOR SPECIFICS. **</strong>

-# WESTERN GOVERNORS UNIVERSITY
-## D424 – SOFTWARE ENGINEERING CAPSTONE
-Welcome to Software Engineering Capstone!
-This is an opportunity for students to develop full stack software engineering documentation and applications.
-They will execute documentation, unit testing, revision of software applications, and deploy software applications with scripts and containers on a cloud platform.

-FOR SPECIFIC TASK INSTRUCTIONS AND REQUIREMENTS FOR THIS ASSESSMENT, PLEASE REFER TO THE COURSE PAGE.
-BASIC INSTRUCTIONS
-For this assessment, you will deploy your developed full stack software product to a web service of your choice.

-## SUPPLEMENTAL RESOURCES
-1. How to clone a project to IntelliJ using Git?

-> Ensure that you have Git installed on your system and that IntelliJ is installed using [Toolbox](https://www.jetbrains.com/toolbox-app/).
-Make sure that you are using version 2022.3.2.
-Once this has been confirmed, click the clone button and use the 'IntelliJ IDEA (HTTPS)' button.
-This will open IntelliJ with a prompt to clone the proejct.
-Save it in a safe location for the directory and press clone.
-IntelliJ will prompt you for your credentials.
-Enter in your WGU Credentials and the project will be cloned onto your local machine.
+TTRPG Combat Tracker

+Overview
+The TTRPG Combat Tracker is a specialized web application designed to enhance tabletop role-playing games by providing a dynamic and intuitive way to manage combat sequences.
+This tool assists game masters and players alike by streamlining the tracking of initiatives, health, and conditions of characters and NPCs during game sessions.

+Features
+Combat Management: Facilitates the organization of combat order and player/NPC status, ensuring a smooth flow of gameplay.
+Initiative Tracking: Automatically tracks and updates the order of turns, helping maintain the pace of combat.
+Health Monitoring: Allows for real-time updates to character and NPC health, providing clear visibility into the state of the game.

+Getting Started
+To start using the TTRPG Combat Tracker, clone the project to your local machine:

+Ensure Git is installed on your system.
+Use IntelliJ or your preferred IDE to clone the repository.
+Use the 'IntelliJ IDEA (HTTPS)' option if available.
+Save the project in a safe location and enter your credentials when prompted to complete the cloning process.
+Development
-2. How to create a branch and start Development?
+To create a new branch for development:

-- GitLab method
+GitLab method:
-> Press the '+' button located near your branch name.
-In the dropdown list, press the 'New branch' button.
-This will allow you to create a name for your branch.
-Once the branch has been named, you can select 'Create Branch' to push the branch to your repository.
+Click the '+' button near your branch name on GitLab.
+Select 'New branch', name your branch, and then select 'Create Branch'.

-- IntelliJ method
+IntelliJ method:
-> In IntelliJ, Go to the 'Git' button on the top toolbar.
-Select the new branch option and create a name for the branch.
-Make sure checkout branch is selected and press create.
-You can now add a commit message and push the new branch to the local repo.
+Go to the 'Git' button on the top toolbar in IntelliJ.
+Select 'New branch', ensure 'checkout branch' is selected, create your branch, add a commit message, and push the branch to the repository.

-## SUPPORT
-If you need additional support, please navigate to the course page and reach out to your course instructor.

-## FUTURE USE
-Take this opportunity to create or add to a simple resume portfolio to highlight and showcase your work for future use in career search, experience, and education!
+Support
+For any issues or questions, please refer to the GitHub repository's issue tracker or documentation.

+Future Enhancements
+The TTRPG Combat Tracker is continuously evolving, with plans for future features that will further enhance user experience and game management capabilities.
+Your feedback and contributions are welcome to help improve and expand this tool.

+Feel free to fork this repository and adapt the TTRPG Combat Tracker for your personal projects or to contribute to its development.